What we call ‘Buddhism’ today was known in ancient times as the ‘Dhamma-Vinaya‘. The word ‘Dhamma’ (in Sanskrit Dharma) has many meanings.

 At the time of the Buddha everything in the world was divided into these five groups.
 Another possible but perhaps slightly more cumbersome translation of khandha’s is the five ‘groups of existence’.

 Matter includes the different kinds of elements.
 Feeling includes pleasant, unpleasant and neutral feeling.
+Perception includes the marking or labeling of an object.
 Mental formations include the intentions (cetanā) aimed at forms, sounds, smells, tastes, touch and mental objects.
 Consciousness includes eye-consciousness, ear-consciousness, nose-consciousness, tongue-consciousness, body-consciousness and mind-consciousness.

 The Buddha almost always mentions the aggregates (khandha’s) as “aggregates subject to clinging” (upādānakkhandha).